perfood/couch-auth/README.md

 ##### `POST /register`

 Creates a new account with a username and password.
-Required fields are: `username`, `email`, `password` and `confirmPassword`. `name` is optional.
+Required fields are:
+`username`, `email`, `password` and `confirmPassword`. `name` is optional.
 Any additional fields you want to include need to be white listed under `userModel` in your config.
-See [`config.example.js`](https://github.com/sl-nx/superlogin-next/blob/master/config.example.js) for details.
+See `src/config/default.config.ts`, `config.example.js` or `src/types/config.d.ts` for details.

-If `local.sendConfirmEmail` is true, a confirmation email will be sent with a verify link.
-If `local.requireEmailConfirm` is true, the user will not be able to login until the confirmation is complete.
-If `security.loginOnRegistration` is true a session will be automatically created and sent as the response.
+If `local.sendConfirmEmail` is true (_recommended_), a confirmation email will be sent with a verification link.
+If `local.requireEmailConfirm` is true, (_recommended_) the user will not be able to login until the confirmation is complete.
+If `security.loginOnRegistration` is true (_discouraged_), a session will be automatically created and sent as the response.

 ##### `POST /login`

 Include `username` and `password` fields to authenticate and initiate a session.
 The field names can be customized in your config under `local.usernameField` and `local.passwordField`.

 ##### `GET /confirm-email/{token}`

 This link is included in the confirmation email, and will mark the user as confirmed.
 If `local.confirmEmailRedirectURL` is specified in your config, it will redirect to that location with `?success=true` if successful or `error={error}&message={msg}` if it failed.
 Otherwise it will generate a standard JSON response.

 ##### `POST /refresh`

 Authentication token required.
 Extends the life of your current token and returns updated token information.
 The only field that will change is `expires`.
 Token life is configurable under `security.sessionLife` and is measured in seconds.

 ##### `POST /logout`

 Authentication required.
 Logs out the current session and deauthorizes the token on all user databases.

 ##### `POST /logout-others`

 Authentication required.
 Logs out and deauthorizes all user sessions except the current one.

 ##### `POST /logout-all`

 Authentication required.
 Logs out every session the user has open and deauthorizes the user completely on all databases.

 ##### `POST /forgot-password`

 Include `email` field to send the forgot password email containing a password reset token.
 The life of the token can be set under `security.tokenLife` (in seconds).

 Have the email template redirect back to you're app where you're app presents U.I. to gather a new password and then `POST` to `/password-reset` with the forgot-password `token` and new password

 ##### `POST /password-reset`